Treating Addiction with Holistic Care

 Substance Abuse and Reality

-Self-medicating through the means of alcohol or mind-altering drugs is incredibly dangerous, especially when trying to heal, forget, or cope with a traumatic incident.
-This can be compared to trying to cover up a large gash with a band-aide fit for a papercut.
-You may be able to hold the wound closed for a small time, but because it doesn’t close it all the way, keep it closed, or cover the entire wound it simply gets worse the longer it is ignored with the band-aide.
+Self-medicating through the means of Alcohol or mind-altering drugs is incredibly dangerous, especially when trying to heal, forget, or cope with a traumatic incident.
+This can be compared to trying to cover up a large gash with a band-aide fit for a paper cut.
+You may be able to hold the wound closed for a small time, but because it doesn’t close it all the way, keep it closed, or cover the entire wound it simply gets worse the longer it is ignored with the band-aid.
 It will continue to bleed, eventually become infected, and cause serious damage the longer it is “treated” in this manner.
+The same thing goes for treating trauma with Drugs or Alcohol, it inevitably makes it worse.

 A Society in Addiction